gregstewart/backbone-jasmine/README.md

 ##Display Results##

-Time to display the response back to the user, to this end we'll leverage the Underscore.js built-in templating language, our template to represent the Feed model will end up looking something like this:
+Time to display the response back to the user, to this end we'll leverage Underscore.js built-in templating language.
+Our template to represent the Feed model will end up looking something like this:

     <dl>
         <dt>itemId</dt>